Brahmi script: Southern Brahmi

 Ashokan inscriptions are found all over India and a few regional variants have been observed.
 The Bhattiprolu alphabet, with earliest inscriptions dating from a few decades of Ashoka's reign, is believed to have evolved from a southern variant of the Brahmi alphabet.
 The language used in these inscriptions, nearly all of which have been found upon Buddhist relics, is exclusively Prakrit, though Kannada and Telugu proper names have been identified in some inscriptions.
 Twenty-three letters have been identified.
 The letters ga and sa are similar to Mauryan Brahmi, while bha and da resemble those of modern Kannada and Telugu script.

-Tamil-Brahmi is a variant of the Brahmi alphabet that was in use in South India by about 3rd century BCE, particularly in Tamil Nadu and Kerala.
+Tamil-Brahmi is a variant of the Brahmi alphabet that was in use in South India by about the 3rd century BCE, particularly in Tamil Nadu and Kerala.
 Inscriptions attest their use in parts of Sri Lanka in the same period.
 The language used in around 70 Southern Brahmi inscriptions discovered in the 20th century have been identified as a Prakrit language.

-In English, the most widely available set of reproductions of Brahmi texts found in Sri Lanka is Epigraphia Zeylanica; in volume 1 (1976), many of the inscriptions are dated from the 3rd to 2nd century BCE.
+In English, the most widely available set of reproductions of Brahmi texts found in Sri Lanka is Epigraphia Zeylanica; in volume 1 (1976), many of the inscriptions are dated to the 3rd–2nd century BCE.

 Unlike the edicts of Ashoka, however, the majority of the inscriptions from this early period in Sri Lanka are found above caves.
 The language of Sri Lanka Brahmi inscriptions has been mostly been Prakrit though some Tamil-Brahmi inscriptions have also been found, such as the Annaicoddai seal.
 The earliest widely accepted examples of writing in Brahmi are found in Anuradhapura, Sri Lanka.

 Red Sea and Southeast Asia

 The Khuan Luk Pat inscription discovered in Thailand is in Tamil Brahmi script.
-Its date is uncertain and has been proposed to be from the early centuries of the common era.
-According to Frederick Asher, Tamil Brahmi inscriptions on potsherds have been found in Quseir al-Qadim and in Berenike, Egypt which suggest that merchant and trade activity was flourishing in ancient times between India and the Red Sea region.
+Its date is uncertain; the first century CE has been proposed.
+According to Frederick Asher, Tamil Brahmi inscriptions on potsherds have been found in Quseir al-Qadim and in Berenike, Egypt, which suggest that merchant and trade activity was flourishing in ancient times between India and the Red Sea region.
 Additional Tamil Brahmi inscription has been found in Khor Rori region of Oman on an archaeological site storage jar.